• Skip to primary navigation

 Dormer window in stone tiled roof

-Stone tiled roof with built in dormer window
+Stone tiled roof with a dormer window

 Permitted development can be overshadowed by Article 4

-Local government rules on article 4 and permitted development
+Local government rules on Article 4 and permitted development

 Building Regulations